List of Pushing Daisies characters: Olive Snook

 Olive Snook (Kristin Chenoweth) is the waitress at Ned's restaurant and his next-door neighbor.
 She is romantically interested in Ned but is often thwarted from pursuing her interest, due at first to the piemaker's social aversion and later to Chuck "faking her own death" and coming out of nowhere.
-She developed a relationship with Chuck's aunts when she began delivering pies to them, but has not told them of Chuck's continued presence to avoid hurting them.
-But when she was fed another secret, that of Lily being Chuck's mother, she felt too much pressure to keep all of the secrets, so she quit her job at the Pie Hole and Lily transferred her to a nunnery.
-However, soon after the murder of one of the nuns, she returned to the Pie Hole, bringing the nunnery's truffle-hunting sow, Pigby.
-Before working at the Pie Hole she used to be a jockey, where one case saw her as the target for a serial killer.
-Olive becomes particularly close to Emerson over the course of several adventures, who is fond of her energetic personality and shares her feelings of being an outsider when around Ned and Chuck.
-Because of Olive's diminutive stature, Emerson takes to affectionately calling her, "Itty Bitty."
-In the series finale, Olive Snook opens a restaurant dedicated to making Macaroni and Cheese.

 When she is faced with a "relationship" problem with Ned, she breaks into song.
 The first time she sings in the series is in the episode "Dummy," she sings "Hopelessly Devoted To You," from Grease.
 The narrator introduced her singing as follows:

 "Olive often imagined there was an orchestra in her heart.
 Music heard only by her except when her heart broke open and it spilled out into the world."
 In the end, Olive begins a relationship with a taxidermist named Randy Mann.
 Nine-year-old Olive is played by Samantha Bailey in "Bad Habits" and Ellery Sprayberry in "Window Dressed to Kill."

 Kristin Chenoweth won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her role as Olive Snook.